 It's just a good time at the movies.
 And let me report that the 3-D is quite good, an instance where, for lack of a better word, they seemed aware that they were making a 3-D movie.
 Hang around for the end credits.
 You'll see what I'm talking about.

-The world of "Tron" (1982) was one that as a ten-year-old, I was completely and totally immersed in.
+The world of "Tron" (1982) was one in which as a ten-year-old, I was completely immersed.
 I played the video games, I had the toys and action figures, and I even engaged in Frisbee fights with my fellow "Tron" nerds on our front lawns that doubled as the Game Grid.
-I was in love with the colors, and perhaps unique to me, I loved the sterile coldness of the world, a word of corners and canyons that existed entirely inside of a computer.
+I was in love with the colors, and perhaps unique to me, I loved the sterile coldness of the world, a world of corners and canyons that existed entirely inside of a computer.
 It was the dream of running around inside of a Lite-Brite!

 But I didn't stop there.
 I actually went further into the psychology of the movie, programming my Commodore 64 computer with a series of "programs" that would respond to me and go into my imaginative little system of 64 bits and do things.
 What I saw going on in my computer's mind was exactly what the filmmakers of the original "Tron" had fully intended me to see, and it was this charm that kept me engaged as I watched the new "Tron: Legacy," an updated version of the vision, but the charm wore off quick.